 Hives ready to swarm construct queen cells on the bottom of hive frames.

 These cells can be seen easily by tilting each hive body upward at a 45-degree angle.

-A closed queen cell is a alert that on the first clear warm day after a couple of rainy days, that colony is ready to swarm.
+A closed queen cell is an alert that the colony is almost ready to swarm.

 Insert IPM sticky boards to determine early season mite loads.